-If you are longing for a house with sweeping views of sunsets, oceans and valleys, your best shot would be to go up the hill.
+If you are looking for help with how to build your dream house on a sloping block continue reading this article till the end.
+If you are longing for a house with sweeping views of sunsets, oceans, and valleys, your best shot would be to go up the hill.
 Some of the most beautiful properties you come across would be sitting on top of a contour or along the slopes.

 These properties often come at elevated prices but with unobstructed views.
 While in most cases, constructing sloping b house designs might lean to the expensive side compared to a flat piece of land, it is definitely worth the effort.
 Not only would it get you all the perks of the valley including fresh breeze and better views, but it would also bag you a great resale deal.

 Before you think its too much hassle, consider the possibilities and opportunities.